MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 Returns the IDs of the caller's permitted snaps and some relevant metadata.

-This method is only callable by dapps.
+This method is only callable by websites.

 #### Returns